alex-gutev/live_cells/docs-src/docs/basics/user-defined-types.md

 });
 ```

-In this example we used the `personForm` widget defined earlier.
+In this example we used the `PersonForm` widget defined earlier.

-* The details of the person are displayed in a `Text`, which is
+* The details of the person are displayed in a `Text` widget, which is
   automatically updated when the person's details are changed.
 * The "Save" button saves the entered details, which are held in the
   `person` cell.
 * The "Reset" button resets the form fields to their defaults by
-  directly assigning a default `Person` to the `person` cell.
+  directly assigning a *default* `Person` to the `person` cell.

 The benefits of this, as opposed to using the tools already available
 in Flutter, are: